back to buchty.net

 How to access

-Tech Talk (referring to OS Version 1.8)
+Tech Talk (referring to SQ80 OS 1.8 / ESQ1 OS 3.5)

-Looking at the OS sources we know that the wave number is multiplied by 16 and taken as an offset to the multisample table base (pointing to the appropriate waveform - read: multisample), the played note (MIDI key value) is divided by 8 to get the referring offset to the respective raw sample pointer (multisample zone) - this pointer now is multiplied by 4 and taken as an offset to the raw sample parameter base.
+Looking at the OS sources, we know that the wave number is multiplied by 16 and taken as an offset to the multisample table base (pointing to the appropriate waveform -- read: multisample), the played note (MIDI key value) is divided by 8 to get the referring offset to the respective raw sample pointer (multisample zone) -- this pointer now is multiplied by 4 and taken as an offset to the raw sample parameter base.
 (Confused now?
 Read again slowly }:-)

-From this it´s clear that these hidden waveforms might sound different on diverse OS releases as that tables and code behind the wave might not be the same on the various OS revisions.
+From this it's clear that these hidden waveforms might sound different on diverse OS releases as that tables and code behind the wave might not be the same on the various OS revisions.

 So what does it sound like?

-What about expanding waveforms?
+What about expanding waveform memory?